Meagan Good: Adulthood

+From 1998 to 2001, Good appeared as Nina on Nickelodeon's TV show Cousin Skeeter.
+During this time, she landed small roles in the films 3 Strikes and House Party 4: Down to the Last Minute.
+Good also appeared in many music videos, by artists such as 50 Cent, (21 Questions), Imajin, Isyss (of which Good's sister La'Myia Good was a member), Lil' Johnny, Memphis Bleek, Tyrese, and Will Smith.
 After taking on small film and television roles for the next few years, Good began to transition into more mature roles in the early 2000s.
 Good believes she was able to move into adult roles due to playing characters several years younger than her.
-From 1998 to 2001, she appeared as Nina on Nickelodeon's TV show Cousin Skeeter.
-Good landed small roles in the films 3 Strikes and House Party 4: Down to the Last Minute.

 In 2003, a major year for Good, she landed roles in the action-drama Biker Boyz and the romantic-comedy Deliver Us from Eva, which helped her transition from child to adult actress.
-She also appeared as the character Vanessa for one season of My Wife and Kids, before being replaced by another actor.
+She also appeared as the character Vanessa for one season of My Wife and Kids, before being replaced by another actress.
 In 2004, Good starred alongside Jordana Brewster, Sara Foster, and Jill Ritchie in the action film D.E.B.S., and received a Best Actress nomination at the 2005 Black Movie Awards.
-She also had small roles in The Cookout, Lance "Un" Rivera's directorial debut, and the teen dance film You Got Served.
+She also had small roles in the teen dance film You Got Served, and Lance "Un" Rivera's directorial debut, The Cookout.